Geoarchaeology: Trace element geochemistry

-Trace element geochemistry studies the abundance of elements in geological materials that do not occur in large quantities in these materials.
-Because these trace elements' concentrations are determined by many situations under which a specific geological material is formed, they are usually unique between two locations containing the same type of rock or other geological material.
+Trace element geochemistry studies the abundance of elements in geological materials that do not occur in large amounts.
+Because these trace element concentrations are determined by many factors that govern the conditions under which a specific geological material is formed, they are usually unique between two locations containing the same type of rock or other geological material.

 Geoarchaeologists use this uniqueness in trace element geochemistry to trace ancient patterns of resource acquisition and trade.
-For example, researchers can look at the trace element composition of obsidian artifacts to "fingerprint" them.
+For example, researchers can examine the trace element composition of obsidian artifacts to "fingerprint" them.
 They can then study the trace element composition of obsidian outcrops to determine the original source of the raw material used to make the artifact.

-Clay mineralogy analysis
+Clay Mineralogy Analysis

 Geoarchaeologists study the mineralogical characteristics of pots through macroscopic and microscopic analyses.
 They can use these characteristics to understand the various manufacturing techniques used to make the pots and, through this, to know which production centers likely made them.
 They can also use mineralogy to trace the raw materials used to make the pots to specific clay deposits.

-Ostracod analysis
+Ostracod Analysis

-Naturally occurring Ostracods in freshwater bodies are impacted by changes in salinity and pH due to human activities.
-Analysis of Ostracod shells in sediment columns shows the changes brought about by farming and habitation activities.
+Naturally occurring Ostracods in freshwater bodies are Affected by changes in salinity and pH due to human activities.
+Analysis of Ostracod shells in sediment columns reveals changes brought about by farming and habitation activities.
 This record can be correlated with age-dating techniques to help identify changes in human habitation patterns and population migrations.

 Archaeological geology

 Archaeological geology is a term coined by Werner Kasig in 1980.
-It is a sub-field of geology which emphasises the value of earth constituents for human life.
+It is a subfield of geology that emphasises the value of earth constituents for human life.